-Limited processing fishing vessels (LPFVs)
+Limited processing fishing vessels (LPFVs) and food safety

 There are restrictions on the fish and fish product that operators of LPFVs can process on board.
 The processed fish material is usually exported.